aarzubharti21/Superstore-Sales-EXCEL--Project/README.md

 ## Dataset Structure
 The dataset contains the following worksheets:

-# Orders
+1.Orders
 Contains the complete transaction-level sales data including customer details, product information, sales amount, quantity sold, discounts, profits, and delivery information.

-# Returns
+2.Returns
 Contains returned orders which can be linked with the Orders table using Order ID.

-# KPI
+3.KPI
 Lists all business KPIs used throughout the dashboard.

-# Data Dictionary
+4.Data Dictionary
 Provides descriptions and data types for every field in the dataset.

-# KPI Calculation
+5.KPI Calculation
 Contains formulas and calculations used for dashboard metrics.

-# Charts
+6.Charts
 Stores intermediate Pivot Tables used to generate dashboard visualizations.

-# Dashboard
+7.Dashboard
 Contains the final interactive dashboard.

-# Data Fields
+## Data Fields
 The dataset includes the following business attributes:

 -Order ID

 -Order Date

 -Ship Date

 -Delivery Days

 -Ship Mode

 -Customer ID

 -Customer Name

 -Segment

 -Country

 -City

 -State

 -Postal Code

 -Region

 -Product ID

 -Category

 -Sub-Category

 -Product Name

 -Sales

 -Quantity

 -Discount

 -Profit

 -Profit Margin

--Business Questions Answered
+## Business Questions Answered

-## The dashboard answers several important business questions such as:
+The dashboard answers several important business questions such as:
 -What is the total sales generated?

 -Which region generates the highest sales?

 -Which customer segment contributes the most revenue?

 -Which product categories are the most profitable?

 -Which sub-categories perform the best?

 -What is the average discount offered?

 -What is the average profit margin?

 -Which shipping mode is used most frequently?

 -How does sales vary across different regions?

 -What is the relationship between sales and discounts?

 ## Key Performance Indicators (KPIs)
 The dashboard highlights the following KPIs:

-# Total Sales
+**Total Sales** :
 Displays the total revenue generated from all customer orders.

-# Total Profit
+**Total Profit** :
 Measures the total profit earned after accounting for discounts and costs.

-# Total Quantity Sold
+**Total Quantity Sold** :
 Shows the total number of products sold.

-# Average Discount
+**Average Discount** :
 Calculates the average discount offered across all transactions.

-# Average Profit Margin
+**Average Profit Margin** :
 Measures the average profitability of each sale.

-# Sales and Discount Correlation
+**Sales and Discount Correlation** :
 Analyzes how discounts influence sales performance.

-# Dashboard Features
+## Dashboard Features
 The dashboard provides interactive analysis using Pivot Tables, Pivot Charts, and Slicers.

-# Users can dynamically filter data and explore performance across different dimensions.
+Users can dynamically filter data and explore performance across different dimensions.

 The dashboard includes:
 KPI Cards

 Regional Sales Analysis

 Sales by Customer Segment

 Sales by Product Category

 Sales by Sub-Category

 Shipping Mode Distribution

 Interactive Slicers

 Dynamic Charts

-Dashboard Visualizations
+## Dashboard Visualizations

-## The dashboard includes multiple business visualizations designed to simplify decision-making.
+The dashboard includes multiple business visualizations designed to simplify decision-making.

-# Sales by Region
+**Sales by Region** :
 Compares total sales generated across different geographical regions.

-# Customer Segment Analysis
+**Customer Segment Analysis** :
 Shows revenue contribution from Consumer, Corporate, and Home Office customers.

-# Category Performance
+**Category Performance** :
 Compares sales generated by Furniture, Office Supplies, and Technology.

-# Shipping Mode Distribution
+**Shipping Mode Distribution** :
 Displays the number of orders delivered through different shipping methods.

-# KPI Cards
+**KPI Cards** :
 Provide a quick overview of important business metrics.

-# Data Preparation
+## Data Preparation
 Before building the dashboard, the following preprocessing steps were completed:

 Checked for duplicate records

 Verified missing values

 Standardized date formats

 Created Delivery Days column

 Calculated Profit Margin

 Organized data for Pivot Tables

 Created intermediate KPI calculations

 Excel Features Used

 ## The project demonstrates practical use of Microsoft Excel features including:

 Pivot Tables

 Pivot Charts

 Slicers

 Excel Formulas

 IF Functions

 SUM

 AVERAGE

 COUNT

 Conditional Formatting

 Dashboard Design

 Interactive Reporting

-Business Insights
+## Business Insights

-## The dashboard helps identify several important business insights:
+The dashboard helps identify several important business insights:

 Regional sales performance can be compared quickly.

 Product categories contributing the highest revenue become immediately visible.

 Customer segments generating maximum business can be identified.

 Shipping preferences of customers are easily analyzed.

 Discount strategies can be evaluated using sales-discount correlation.

 Overall business profitability can be monitored through KPI cards.

-Business Value
+## Business Value

-## This dashboard enables managers and business stakeholders to:
+This dashboard enables managers and business stakeholders to:

 Monitor company performance.

 Identify profitable business areas.

 Improve product strategy.

 Optimize discount policies.

 Support data-driven decision making.

 Track important sales KPIs in one place.

-Skills Demonstrated
+## Skills Demonstrated

-## This project demonstrates proficiency in:
+This project demonstrates proficiency in:

 Data Cleaning

 Business Analytics

 Excel Dashboard Development

 Data Visualization

 KPI Design

 Sales Analytics

 Retail Analytics

 Interactive Reporting

 Pivot Table Analysis

 Business Intelligence

 Data Interpretation

-Tools Used
+## Tools Used
 Microsoft Excel

 Pivot Tables

 Pivot Charts

 Slicers

 Excel Functions

-Dashboard Design Techniques
+## Dashboard Design Techniques

-## Files Included
+1.Files Included

-# File	Description
+2.File	Description :
 Superstore Dataset.xlsx	Raw retail sales dataset

-# Sales Dashboard.xlsx	Interactive Excel dashboard
+3.Sales Dashboard.xlsx	Interactive Excel dashboard

 ## Conclusion
 This project demonstrates how Microsoft Excel can be used as a powerful Business Intelligence tool for sales analytics.
 By combining data cleaning, KPI calculations, Pivot Tables, and interactive dashboard elements, the project delivers meaningful business insights that support informed decision-making.
 It showcases practical analytical skills applicable to retail, sales, and business intelligence roles.